top of page

 September 1843

 Back in the present, she encountered Reuben’s nephew, Reuben Casada, at the general store.
-He reminisced about their days in Asheville and shared news of Reuben’s declining health—rumored to be the result of a horse’s kick to the head, possibly revealing or causing a brain tumor.
-Reuben had since moved to a plantation on the French Broad River, a fertile region known for its rich farmland and abundant livestock.
+He spoke of their days in Asheville and shared news of Reuben’s failing health—rumored to have begun after a horse kicked him in the head, possibly revealing, or causing, a tumor.
+Reuben had since moved to a plantation on the French Broad River, a fertile region known for rich farmland and abundant livestock.

-Reuben’s estate was substantial: four plantations, a dozen slaves, and herds of horses, cattle, hogs, and other livestock.
-The wealth could help her descendants, many of whom struggled to provide for their families.
+Reuben’s estate was substantial: four plantations, a dozen enslaved people, and herds of horses, cattle, hogs, and other livestock.
+Such wealth could change the prospects of her descendants, many of whom struggled to provide for their families.

-As she contemplated the journey, she knew her children deserved recognition and support for enduring Reuben’s absence.
-Nancy, her eldest, had been young when they left Asheville, and Phoebe had done her best to raise her children alone.
-Now, she hoped to secure a better future for them all.
+As she considered the journey, she believed her children deserved recognition—and support—for the years they had endured without Reuben.
+Nancy, her eldest, had been young when they left Asheville, and she had done what she could to raise her children alone.
+Now she hoped, at last, to secure a better future for them all.

 Recent Posts